lf-hernandez/lf-hernandez.github.io/content/posts/patch-workflow.md

 title: "Patch Workflow"
 date: 2024-12-17T21:06:23-05:00
 ---
-I will use this post as a reference to look back to and iteratively improve as I continue to learn.
+This post will serve as a reference for me to revisit and improve upon as I continue learning*

-My first few patches were all created using `git format-patch` and `git send-email`.
-But over my time in the LKMP Summer 2024 program, I've been swayed to use b4 and git worktrees through my interactions with my mentor Ricardo B. Marliere and fellow mentor Javier Carrasco.
-Interestingly enough, I'm going through a bit of a learning curve.
-Even in my short time cloning entire git trees and creating branches for each patch and using `git format-patch`, I grew accustomed to that workflow and have struggled to leverage b4 and git worktrees effectively.

-This is more of a consequence of my lack of familiarity, and I expect with time and thorough re-reading of the docs I'll get up to speed.
+I joined the LFX Mentorship program for the Linux kernel not that long ago, and I've been working on finding an effective workflow for creating and managing patches.
+Initially, I created all my patches using `git format-patch` and relied on `git send-email` to mail them out.
+However, during my time in the Linux Kernel Bug Fixing Summer 2024 program (LKMP), I was introduced to `b4` and `git worktree` through interactions with mentors, Ricardo B. Marliere and Javier Carrasco.
+And while it's evident these two tools aim to make the kernel developer's life easier, I've had a bit of learning curve adapting to them.

-Nonetheless, I'm going to go over my current workflow for Linux:
+Nonetheless, I want document my current workflow for the sake of posterity:

 ```bash
 $ git clone --bare git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git ~/Linux/worktrees/.bare && cd ~/Linux/worktrees/.bare